 matters.
 He also works actively with the University of Maine to develop new computer and telecommunications programs.

-Ron has served for more than a decade as an MTUG Board member and is also currently Vice Chair of the IEEE Communications and Computer Societies in Maine and Vice Chair of the IEEE Maine Section.
+Ron has served for more than two decades as an MTUG Board member and recently served as Chair of the IEEE Communications and Computer Societies in Maine and Chair of the IEEE Maine Section, and actively serves on the section's Newsletter and Outreach committees.

 James Harder is a Senior Account Manager with FirstLight Fiber.
 He joined the MTUG Board in August 2018.